ticky/markdown-component-loader/README.md

 #### Available Options

 * `passElementProps`: Controls whether props can be passed from the parent to the generated elements.
 Defaults to `false`.
-* `implicitlyImportReact`: Whether to include React in the imports automatically.
-If set to `false`, you need to either supply React or import it explicitly.
+* `implicitlyImportReact`: Whether to include React and PropTypes in the imports automatically.
+If set to `false`, you need to either supply React and PropTypes or import them explicitly.
 Defaults to `true`.
 * `markdownItPlugins`: An array of [MarkdownIt plugin instances](https://www.npmjs.org/browse/keyword/markdown-it-plugin) (and optionally their additional arguments) to use within the markdown renderer.
 As these are functions, this option is only able to be used via the Webpack configuration object.

 ##### MarkdownIt Plugins